jtrpinto/SecureTL/README.md

 # SecureTL
-Code for the Secure Triplet Loss approach for biometric template security
+Code for the Secure Triplet Loss approach for biometric template security.